sebdehne/dehnes.com/posts/2021-03-31-DehneEVSE.md

 You can find the source code on my [GitHub account](https://github.com/sebdehne/DehneEVSE-Firmware) as well.

-I decided to let the server software (see below) handle all the charging logic and thus the firmware only needs to forward commands to the car as instructed by the server software.
+I decided to let the server software (see below) handle all the charging logic, and thus the firmware only needs to forward commands to the car as instructed by the server software.

-The main task of the firmware is to measure the voltage and current as well as handle events from both the server (coming from the TCP connection) and the car simultaneously.
+The main task of the firmware is to measure the voltage and current, as well as handle events from both the server (coming from the TCP connection) and the car simultaneously.
 Therefore, all I/O is coded non-blocking.

 ## The software
 Here is where all the main logic happens.
-The server software (written in Kotlin) accepts inbound TCP connections from charging stations as well as inbound Websocket connections from the webapp.
+The server software (written in Kotlin) accepts inbound TCP connections from charging stations, as well as inbound Websocket connections from the webapp.
 It regularly polls data from all connected charging stations and logs all data to InfluxDB.

-It also executes the main charging logic and load sharing algorithm to calculate at which rate each charging station may charge.
+It also executes the main charging logic and load sharing algorithm, to calculate at which rate each charging station is allowed to charge.

 The source code is available on my [GitHub account](https://github.com/sebdehne/SmartHomeServer).

 The webapp (see same github link above) is written in TypeScript and React and uses Websockets for full-duplex communication with the backend to display changes as they happen.

 ## Future improvements
-The only thing that does not work very well is measuring voltage.
-The problem is that those small transformers are far from ideal for this purpose.
+The only thing that is not working very well is measuring voltage.
+The problem lies in the small transformers being far from ideal for this purpose.
 The measured voltage is unstable and varies too much with temperature.
-There is not enough space in the encloser for 3 large(r) transformers, and I think I want to change the design to using some special purpose IC instead of transformers.
+There is not enough space in the enclosure for 3 large(r) transformers, so I am evaluating changing the design to using some special purpose IC instead of transformers.